 - 1) It is prudent for an administrator of a self-funded and flex-funded benefit programs to establish a Contingency Reserve, otherwise known as excess loss reserve, to absorb financial strain brought about by adverse claims experience.
 A Contingency Reserve is funding reserved to cover the risk of claims in excess of the expected claims target used in the underwriting rate setting process. - 2) Independent of the ability of a self-funded benefit plan to access external dollars to fund adverse experiences, it is prudent and sound to consider implementing a Contingency Reserve.
-It allows the Plan Sponsor to establish a budget based on a predetermined funding level and maintain that structure regardless of claims experience level. - Establishment of the Contingency Reserve services in lieu of external stop loss insurance, except where required by the health plan.
+It allows the Plan Sponsor to establish a budget based on a predetermined funding level and maintain that structure regardless of claims experience level. - Establishment of the Contingency Reserve serves the same purpose as external stop loss insurance, and therefore external stop loss insurance will not be purchased except where required by the health plan.